mukul273/Advanced_Java/README.md

 maxBy returns the collector that produces the maximum elements according to a given comparator

 ### Collectors.summingInt() and Collectors.averagingInt()
-summingInt() returns a collector that constructs sum of the integer valued function applied to input elements averagingInt() returns a collector that constructs average of the integer valued function applied to input elements
+summingInt() returns a collector that constructs sum of the integer valued function applied to input elements
+averagingInt() returns a collector that constructs average of the integer valued function applied to input elements

+### groupingBy()
+This method provides functionality similar to groupBy in SQL.
+Output is Map(K,V) There are 3 factory methods
+groupingBy(classifier)
+groupingBy(classifier, downstream)
+groupingBy(classifier, mapFactory, downstream)

 * [Official Gradle documentation](https://docs.gradle.org)
 * [Spring Boot Gradle Plugin Reference Guide](https://docs.spring.io/spring-boot/docs/2.2.4.RELEASE/gradle-plugin/reference/html/)